NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

 A modules environment provides the means to bundle each software or library package into a self contained module so that:

-- System software and libraries are kept separate.
+- System software/libraries are kept separate from user software/libraries.
 - Different versions of the same software or library can be installed side-by-side.
 - Each user can configure their own environment the way they need it.